w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note wcag2ict">

 The WCAG 2 definition of “[captions](https://www.w3.org/TR/WCAG22/#dfn-captions)” notes that “In some countries, captions are called subtitles”.
 They are also sometimes referred to as “subtitles for the hearing impaired".
-Per the definition in WCAG 2, to sasisfy this success criterion, whether called captions or subtitles, they would have to provide “synchronized visual and/or [text alternative](https://www.w3.org/TR/WCAG22/#dfn-text-alternative) for both speech and non-speech audio information needed to understand the media content” where non-speech information includes “sound effects, music, laughter, speaker identification and location”.</div>
+Per the definition in WCAG 2, to satisfy this success criterion, whether called captions or subtitles, they would have to provide “synchronized visual and/or [text alternative](https://www.w3.org/TR/WCAG22/#dfn-text-alternative) for both speech and non-speech audio information needed to understand the media content” where non-speech information includes “sound effects, music, laughter, speaker identification and location”.</div>

 ##### audio-description-prerecorded